0x3C-0x3E/shrd/README.md

 # shrd
-shrd is a very easy to crack tool to encrypt and decrypt files, written in pure C
+shrd is a very easy to crack tool to encrypt and decrypt files, written in pure C using libsodium for the random functions

 ## Usage ##